aka2029/WebDevelopment-AbsorbingIT/Bootstrap_Sandbox/Readme.md

 -> Making something something invisible is not same display: none.
 Because none takes it out of the dom and you can't see the space but in invisible it's there but you can't see it.

 -> remember margin right will align to the left, & margin left auto will align to the right

+-> In bootstrap when we say Pagination, we mean just the UI, we don't have the capability in bootstrap to do the actual working pagination [Pagination: Pagination refers to the concept of breaking a large set of data in smaller chunks so that it can easily be absorbed both by the application and the user.]